-Darwin Tiwi Land Council Office, 116 Reichardt Road, Winnellie was officially open by the Minister for Indigenous Affairs on the 10th May 2019.
+Darwin Tiwi Land Council Office, 116 Reichardt Road, Winnellie was officially open by the Minister for Indigenous Affairs on 10 May 2019.

-Tiwis have chosen this property due to its accessibility to public transport, enabling Tiwi wishing to make any inquires or avail themselves to future services to be offered in an open and safe accessibility environment.
+Tiwi have chosen this property due to its accessibility to public transport, enabling Tiwi wishing to make any inquires or avail themselves to Land Council services open and safe access.